IsaacA2151/dissertation-project/README.md

 # Spatial Audio Navigation Device

 A wearable device that uses spatial audio to convey direction to visually impaired users for indoor navigation.
-Built on a Raspberry Pi Zero 2 W, kept under a £50 budget so it stays accessible rather than joining the expensive assistive tech products already out there.
+Built on a Raspberry Pi Zero 2 W, kept around a £50 budget so it stays accessible rather than joining the expensive assistive tech products already out there.

 ## The problem